owolfdev/supabase-auth-cookie-basic/README.md

 todo:

-subscription seems to be working from useProfile. check the log: Change received! so these values need to be passed to download avatar I think to get the new avatar.
+working on google auth. check http://localhost:3000/login-google, currently hits a route that logs in via email. this is a cookie based route. need to see if we can get cookies to persist a login.

 --